 If you are home bound and unable to come to the church to receive Holy Communion, please contact us.Contact Us

-Currently, funerals are limited to 10 people (including the celebrant, organist and singer).
+Currently, funerals are limited to 50% capacity and following all CDC guidelines for masks, hand sanitizing and social distancing.
 Please contact the office for more information.